Where Does DaVinci Resolve Save Project?

 Conclusion

-As per Blackmagic Design, DaVinci Resolve follows the concept of the “Project Libraries” (database) for project management.
+As per Blackmagic Design, DaVinci Resolve follows the “Project Libraries” (database) concept for project management.

 A project library (database) is nothing but a collection of all of your projects.